hongwanliu/DarkHistory/README.md

 DarkHistory is now ready to use.
 You can test your installation with the example code below.
 Additionally, familiarize yourself with DarkHistory by exploring the notebooks in the *examples/* directory.

 ### Recent updates
-- 2024/10/14: Updated code and dataset by downgrading float128 arrays to float64.
+- 2024/10/14: Downgraded float128 arrays to float64 in code and dataset.
+This does not result in changes beyond machine precision.
 - 2024/10/13: Custom injection updated.
 - 2024/10/13: Updated scipy dependency (removed `interp2d`).
 - 2024/10/04: Please make sure to set cosmology parameters in *darkhistory/physics.py* consistent with your purpose!
 The current `master` branch may have updated parameters compared to earlier versions.
 - 2024/08/12: For versatility, all data files required to use DarkHistory have been converted to either HDF5, JSON, or plain text files.
 All active branches of DarkHistory (`master`, `lowengelec_upgrade`, and`early_halo_cooling`) have been updated to use the new set of data files.
-You can download the new data files at the [following link](https://doi.org/10.5281/zenodo.13259509).
+You can download the new data files at the [following link](https://doi.org/10.5281/zenodo.13931543).
 See below for older datasets.

 See [CHANGELOG](CHANGELOG.md) for more detail.